 Your company share capital can be used for business operations but you cannot reduce it below €2500 by making payments back to your account.

-All the companies registered via Unicount by default are postponing the payment of share capital.
-You as a founder can pay for the 2500 shares later, but always from your own personal account not from company funds.
+All the companies registered via Unicount by default are postponing the payment of share capital according to standard articles Unicount uses.
+You as a founder can pay for your share later, but always from your own personal account not from company funds.

-Until you have paid the share capital you have the liability to the company for the obligations of the company in the same amount as the unpaid capital and you cannot distribute any dividends.
+Until you have paid the share capital you as a shareholder have the liability to the company for the obligations of the company in the same amount as the unpaid capital and you cannot distribute any dividends.

 Here is a step-by-step guide for registering your share capital in the Estonian Business Register.

 Log in to the e-Business Register using your Estonian e-resident card, mobile-ID or ID-card.
 Smart-ID does not work with the Business Register yet.

 Alternatively you can use Lithuanian mobile-ID or Latvian ID-card, if you used one of these with your foreign ID code to register a company in Estonia.

 Click on "My undertakings" and then choose the company you would like to access by clicking on the company name.